port-labs/port-docs/docs/search-and-query/search-and-query.md

 - Find all running services that are not healthy.
 - List all libraries that have known vulnerabilities.
-- Get all services running in a specific cluster.
+- Filter all services running in a specific cluster (in a query or self service form).
+- Catalog Initial filters based on the logged in user's properties.

 ## Search request